jakob-schuster/matchbox-alpha/README.md

 # Scripting language reference

 Matchbox doesn't do anything on its own - it requires a script to tell it what to do with each read in your input, written in the matchbox scripting language.

-To solve a bioinformatic problem, you'll write a matchbox script.
+Matchbox scripts are made of statements, of which there are a few different types.

 ## Send statements

-Matchbox scripts are made of statements.
 A send statement has an expression on the left to evaluate, and an output location on the right, to which the resulting value will be sent.
 The expression and the output location are separated by a pipe `|>`.

 **Example:** Send the name of each read to an output file called `names.txt`.